Skip to main content

 Music Theory & Composition

-Dr. Hanninen has presented invited talks at various universities around the United States, as well as at national, international, and regional meetings of the Society for Music Theory, Biennial International Conference on Twentieth-Century Music, Music Theory Society of the Mid-Atlantic, Music Theory Society of New York State, New England Conference of Music Theorists, Music Theory Midwest, Stefan Wolpe Society, Music & Nature Symposium, and New Music Festival at Bowling Green State University.
-She has served on program committees for the Society for Music Theory and the Music Theory Society of the Mid-Atlantic (the latter also as Program Chair); on the editorial boards of Music Theory Spectrum, the Journal of Music Theory, Music Theory Online, Theory and Practice, and Intégral; and as co-editor of a special issue of Perspectives of New Music.
-A former Vice President of the Music Theory Society of the Mid-Atlantic, she was President of the Society for Music Theory from 2015–2017.
+Dr. Hanninen has presented invited talks at universities around the United States, as well as at national, international, and regional meetings of the Society for Music Theory, Biennial International Conference on Twentieth-Century Music, Music Theory Society of the Mid-Atlantic, Music Theory Society of New York State, New England Conference of Music Theorists, Music Theory Midwest, Stefan Wolpe Society, Music & Nature Symposium, and New Music Festival at Bowling Green State University.
+She has served on program committees for the Society for Music Theory and the Music Theory Society of the Mid-Atlantic (the latter also as Program Chair); on the editorial boards of Music Theory Spectrum, the Journal of Music Theory, Music Theory Online, Theorand Practice, and Intégral; and as co-editor of a special issue of Perspectives of New Music.
+She served as Vice President of the Music Theory Society of the Mid-Atlantic from 2013–2015, as a Member-at-Large on the Executive Board of the Society for Music Theory from 2007–2010, and as President of the Society for Music Theory from 2015–2017.